GabeMillikan/AWS-ECS-Template/INSTRUCTIONS.md

     - Go to IAM -> Users -> Create User
     - I will name mine `template-guide-github-actions`
     - Do not provide console access (GitHub doesn't need it)
+    - Attach policies directly
-    - Attach policies directly, and select `AmazonEC2ContainerRegistryFullAccess` (to enable read and write access to your ECR repositories)
+        - select `AmazonEC2ContainerRegistryFullAccess` (to enable read and write access to your ECR repositories)
+        - select
     <details>
         <summary>See Image</summary>
         <img src="./.readme-images/iam-gh-actions-review.png" width="600px"/>